zoltrain/www/source/blog/2014-05-21-twelve-factor-consul.html.markdown

     $ envconsul foo env
     ENABLED=false

-`envconsul` is very UNIX-friendly application.
+`envconsul` is a very UNIX-friendly application.
 It takes two mandatory
 arguments: a KV prefix to find data and then another application to run along with its arguments.
 In the above example, we tell envconsul that our configuration is under the prefix `foo` and we want to run the